Max Garcia: 2015 season

-Garcia was drafted by the Broncos in the fourth round, 133rd overall, in the 2015 NFL Draft.
-Garcia appeared in all 16 regular-season games (5 starts) and all three postseason games, seeing time at both guard positions.
+Garcia was selected by the Broncos in the fourth round, 133rd overall, in the 2015 NFL draft.
+Garcia appeared in all 16 regular-season games (five starts) and all three postseason games, seeing time at both guard positions.
 He made his NFL debut vs. the Baltimore Ravens on September 13, 2015.
 Garcia made his first start at left guard vs. the New England Patriots on November 29, 2015, seeing action in all 79 offensive snaps at both guard spots.

 On February 7, 2016, Garcia was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 2016 season

 Garcia was named the starting left guard for the 2016 season by head coach Gary Kubiak.
 Garcia started all 16 games and played every offensive snap.
 He allowed just three sacks in 16 games and was called for holding just twice.